soxoj/files-search-guide/README.md

 `-B number` - print `number` lines of context before each match

-`-С number` - print `number` lines of context surrounding each match
+`-C number` - print `number` lines of context surrounding each match

-`-i` - регистронезависимый поиск, только при этом режиме поиск по `Target` и `target` найдёт строку "TARGET"

-`-R` - рекурсивный поиск, в этом режиме утилита сможет искать во всех вложенных директориях (для поиска по любым файлам в текущей достаточно указать * вместо названия файла)

-`-a` - воспринимать все файлы как текстовые, использовать при ошибке `Двоичный файл (стандартный ввод) совпадает`

-Пример поиска в текстовом файле:
+`-i` - case-insensitive search: search on the `Target` and `target` words will found `TARGET`

+`-R` - recursive search: the tool will scan all the nested directories (you can use * as the name of file)

+`-a` - treat all files as text files, use in case of the error `Binary file (standard input) matches`

+Example of `grep` usage:

-`grep -iR target dumps/*` - будет произведён поиск по слову `target` во всех регистрах во всех текстовых файлах в директории `dumps`
+`grep -iR target dumps/*` - search on the word `target` (case-insensitive) throuhg all the text files in the directory `dumps`

 ## Documents

 ### xlsxgrep

-Для поиска в документах XLSX можно использовать либо `grep`, предварительно сконвертировав таблицу в CSV, либо использовать утилиту
-`xlsxgrep`. Пример поиска:
+It will be best to convert `XLSX` files to `CSV` and use `grep` for the search or just use tool`xlsxgrep`.

+Usage example:

 `xlsxgrep target -H -N -r dumps/*`

 ## Archives

-- [ ] Написать универсальный скрипт для поиска во всех типах архивов
+- [ ] TODO: link to a universal script for search through the all types of archives

 ### zgrep

-Для поиска в архивах .gz, .tgz можно использовать утилиту `zgrep`.

-Использование аналогично обычному `grep`, за исключением следующих особенностей:
-- режим рекурсивного поиска `-R` не поддерживается
-- наряду с архивами утилита также может искать по текстовым файлам
+It will be best to use `zgrep` for searching in archives .gz and .tgz.

+The tool is a direct analogue of `grep` except for the following:
+- the recursive mode `-R` is not supported
+- the tool can search both through text files and thtough archives

+Example of `zgrep` usage:

-`zgrep -ia target dumps/*` - будет произведён поиск по слову `target` во всех регистрах во всех текстовых файлах и gz-архивах в директории `dumps`
+`zgrep -ia target dumps/*` - search on the word `target` (case-insensitive) throuhg all the text files and through gz-archives un the directory `dumps`

 ### 7zip

-Для поиска в архивах `7zip` можно использовать соответствующую утилиту для полной распаковки в цепочке с `grep`:
+It will be best to use `7zip` unpacking tool with `grep` to search through 7z archives:

+Usage example:

 `7z x archive.7z -so | grep ...`

-`7zip` также умеет работать со многими другими типами архивов.
+`7zip` also can work with other types of archives.

 ### unrar

-Для поиска в архивах `rar` можно использовать соответствующую утилиту для полной распаковки в цепочке с `grep`:
+It will be best to use `unrar` unpacking tool with `grep` to searcg through the rar archives:

+Usage example:

 `unrar p archive.rar | grep ...`